LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/tools.rst

 Arduino Template
 ++++++++++++++++
-The `src/crappy/tool/microcontroller.ino` file is an Arduino template meant to be used in combination with the :ref:`Client Server` Block.
+The `src/crappy/tool/microcontroller.ino` file is an Arduino template meant to be used in combination with the :class:`~crappy.blocks.ClientServer` Block.
 It greatly simplifies the use of this Block by leaving only a few fields for the user to complete.
 It mainly manages the serial communication between the PC and the microcontroller.

 MicroPython Template
 ++++++++++++++++++++
-The `src/crappy/tool/microcontroller.py` file is a MicroPython template meant to be used in combination with the :ref:`Client Server` Block.
+The `src/crappy/tool/microcontroller.py` file is a MicroPython template meant to be used in combination with the :class:`~crappy.blocks.ClientServer` Block.
 It greatly simplifies the use of this Block by leaving only a few fields for the user to complete.
 It mainly manages the serial communication between the PC and the microcontroller.

 Bindings
 --------